lukelbd/vim-tags/README.md

   When the user presses `<Esc>`, it jumps to the next occurrence.
   Hitting `.` replaces this occurrence with the text you previously typed and jumps to the next one.
-This is like `:s/pattern/replacement/g`, but much cleaner, much faster, and very powerful!
+This is like `:s/pattern/replacement/g`, but much cleaner.
 * `da/`, `da*`, `da&`, `da#`, `da@`: As with `d/`, `d*`, `d&`, `d#`, `d@`, but deletes **all occurrences** in the file or approximate local scope.
 * `ca/`, `ca*`, `ca&`, `ca#`, `ca@`: As with `c/`, `c*`, `c&`, `c#`, `c@`, but